pingidentity/terraform-provider-pingdirectory/docs/resources/default_trust_manager_provider.md

 - `trust_store_pin_file` (String) Specifies the path to the text file whose only contents should be a single line containing the clear-text PIN needed to access the File Based Trust Manager Provider.
 - `trust_store_pin_passphrase_provider` (String) The passphrase provider to use to obtain the clear-text PIN needed to access the File Based Trust Manager Provider.
 - `trust_store_type` (String) Specifies the format for the data in the trust store file.
-- `type` (String) The type of Trust Manager Provider resource.
-Options are ['blind', 'file-based', 'jvm-default', 'third-party']

 ### Read-Only